npmcomponent/federicobond-small-datalist-polyfill/Readme.md

 # small-datalist-polyfill

-  Polyfill for implementing HTML5 datalist in unsupported browsers.
+  Polyfill for implementing HTML5 datalist in unsupported browsers, using a select input as fallback.
+The polyfill is written in pure JavaScript (no Modernizr or jQuery needed).
-  Fallbacks to a select input.

   *Note*: it currently submits the associated form when the select changes.
   You can disable this behavior by setting `data-select-submit="true"` on